haydenroche5/Catch/README.md

 Katch
 =====

 Katch is a desktop application that allows users to search for photos on Flickr similar in color to an image of their choosing.
-I, Hayden Roche, am the sole developer of Katch at this time.
 Katch is written in Java and is still under development.
+Developer: Hayden Roche.

 To Do
 =====